GSA/Section508.gov/_pages/sample-procurement/2020-11-20-sample-procurement-computer-based-training.md

 [E205.4.1 Word Substitution when Applying WCAG to non-Web Documents][2] -

 For non-Web documents, wherever the term "Web page" or "page" appears in WCAG 2.0 Level A and AA Success Criteria and Conformance Requirements, the term "document" shall be substituted for the terms "Web page" and "page".
-In addition, in Success Criterion in 1.4.2, the phrase "in a document" shall be substituted for the phrase "on a Web page"..
+In addition, in Success Criterion in 1.4.2, the phrase "in a document" shall be substituted for the phrase "on a Web page".

 **The following standards are applicable:**